 The most common use of ginger is for cooking.

-In most cases, you probably wouldn’t be using a large amount of ginger – as the flavor is fairly strong.
-Indeed, ginger has a fairly pungent smell and the taste is spicy and sharp.
-The overall flavor is one that many people love, while some others cannot stand it.
+- In most cases, you probably wouldn’t be using a large amount of ginger – as the flavor is fairly strong.

-For example, ginger is a common ingredient in many dinner recipes, especially if you are focusing on Asian meals.
-Likewise, ginger is often used in stir-fries and in soups, particularly in the winter.
+- For example, ginger is a common ingredient in many dinner recipes, especially if you are focusing on Asian meals.

 In some cases, doing so may involve adding ginger into tea that you have brewed.
 Other people choose to make ginger tea by pouring hot water over a piece of fresh ginger.
 There is a good recipe for doing so at Genius Kitchen.